GennadiyZakharov/nextflow-crash-course/docs/groovy-basics.md

 ### Safe navigation operator

-Avoid a NullPointerException when accessing null-object field.
+Avoid a NullPointerException when accessing the null-object field.
 Returns `null` instead

 ```groovy